waal70/WaalDSKY/README.md

 This repository was based off of https://github.com/scottpav/OpenDSKY

-Where possible, it follows the Apollo 11 Flight Plan: https://www.nasa.gov/specials/apollo50th/pdf/a11final-fltpln.pdf
+Where possible, it follows the Apollo 11 Flight Plan: https://www.nasa.gov/specials/apollo50th/pdf/a11final-fltpln.pdf Where possible, it mimics the Apollo 11 AGC, using the excellent simulator: https://www.ibiblio.org/apollo/

 ## Functions implemented